SamFu1113/Unix-programming/README.md

 			- Write
 			- Operator <<
 			- Operator >>
-	- Requirements to your program:
+	- Requirements to your program(Learn how C/C++ standard libraries are built):